 For the latest details contact the nearest Thai embassy or consulate or visit the website of Thailand's Ministry of Foreign Affairs: http://www.mfa.go.th/web/12.php

 CambodiaAlthough citizens of most countries can get a visa on arrival in Cambodia, 95% of the people on your flight will not have a visa, which means a long line and a wait of up to one hour.
 You can arrange an e-visa in advance via the Internet (except for citizens of Iran, Iraq, Pakistan, Afghanistan, Bangladesh, Saudi Arabia, Algeria, Sudan or Sri Lanka.
 Citizens of Malaysia, Singapore, Laos and the Philippines are not required to have a visa.
-Visa processing takes three days and the cost is $20 plus a $5 processing fee, which can be paid by credit card.
+Visa processing takes two to three days and the cost is $25 plus a $5 processing fee, which can be paid by credit card.
 To apply, please visit: http://evisa.mfaic.gov.kh/

 If you decide to get your visa on arrival please be prepared to pay the US$20 fee (no pounds, Euros, or baht are accepted).
 You will also need a passport photo.
+The disadvantage is that 80% of the people on your flight will probably not have a visa yet, which means a long wait unless you are among the first off the plane.

 You may apply as early as six months prior to the date of travel by submitting a completed application along with with two passport photos, an original passport and a fee.
 Some offices have specific requirements about whether you may use mail, DHL, Federal Express, etc. Expect processing to take at least one week.
 Each embassy has a different fee, and the fee may vary depending on how many entries you require.